17 June 2022

 Seeking for New Noiseonline course

-In this workshop, we'll consider the whole spectrum of the noise, seek and explore disruptors of musical and artistic norms, such as noise was.
+In this workshop, we will consider the whole spectrum of noise, seek and explore disruptors of musical and artistic norms, such as noise was.